EFTEC/example-php-editablegrid/README.md

 **loglevel**=3 is if something goes south then it will show the error.

-And renders shows the next screen:
+And renders shows the next screen: (open the page to show this page)

 ![](docs/ide.jpg)